SM Spirituality Media

 Three traditions

-Western astrology uses the tropical zodiac (twelve thirty-degree signs based on the seasonal year), the seven classical planets plus the modern outer planets (Uranus, Neptune, Pluto), and twelve houses representing life areas.
-Vedic (Jyotiṣa) astrology uses the sidereal zodiac (aligned to the actual fixed stars), an additional system of twenty-seven nakṣatras (lunar mansions), and substantially different predictive techniques.
-Chinese astrology operates on entirely different principles — the twelve animal signs, five elements, and the sixty-year cycle.
+Western astrology uses the tropical zodiac, dividing the year into twelve thirty-degree signs based on the seasons.
+Its planetary set runs from the seven classical planets through the modern outer planets: Uranus, Neptune, and Pluto.
+Twelve houses divide the chart into life areas.
+Vedic (Jyotiṣa) astrology uses the sidereal zodiac instead, aligned to the actual fixed stars rather than the seasons.
+It adds a system of twenty-seven nakṣatras (lunar mansions) and uses different predictive techniques, notably the daśā system of planetary periods.
+Chinese astrology operates on entirely different principles.
+The twelve animal signs, five elements, and sixty-year cycle form a coherent system that shares almost no technical vocabulary with the Western or Vedic traditions.
 The three are not interchangeable.

 What it actually claims